MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-ntp.md

 ## My Content

 Our research shows that information workers can handle tens, if not hundreds of files over a given week.
 This volume can get overwhelming when you don’t know where each file is saved or who sent it to you.
 Select My Content to find the files that are most important to you.
 Don’t see them here?
-That’s okay, you can either use our new Work Search features (information later) to look up the file name or the name of the colleague who sent it to you, or select **More at Microsoft 365** at the bottom of the list to find more.
+That’s okay, you can either use our new Work Search features (information later) to look up the file name or the name of the colleague who sent it to you, or select **More at Work feed** at the bottom of the list to find more.

 :::image type="content" source="media/microsoft-edge-enterprise-ntp/new-tab-quick-access-files.png" alt-text="Quick access to files list":::